 The Birth Chamber was the most interesting bit – there Hathor, Isis and Rattawy gave their sustaining milk to the sun-god, son of Montu.
 This was a bit of political theatre, since Julius Caesar was being linked to Montu, and their son Caeserion to the sun-god.
 Not surprisingly, Cleopatra wished to have goddesses with a touch of the sun about them as his nurses.

 It is also appropriate for another reason.
 When the old Egyptian gods were being matched up to Greek ones by the Ptolemies, including Cleopatra, they decided that Rattawy was the equivalent of the goddess Leto, a Titan famous for being the mother of Apollo and Artemis and for her modesty.
-Since Leto’s sister was Asteria, a star-goddess, Leto may well have been a goddess of light herself.
+Cleopatra obviously hoped that her son would achieve the fame of Leto’s children, but fate had other plans.

 Bunson, Margaret 2009: Encyclopedia of Ancient Egypt, Infobase Publishing.